 Essay responses will be used to evaluate your personal, professional and educational perspectives and experiences and the ability to effectively communicate ideas and organize written thoughts.
 Responses to essay questions should be double-spaced with a 12-point font and one-inch margin on all sides.
 Include your full name at the beginning of each document.
 Upload each essay as a separate document in the appropriate section.

-Statement of Purpose – 500 words or less
+Personal Statement – 500 words or less

 Upload your Statement of Purpose in the “Program Materials” section of the application under the tab “Documents.”
 Select the “add document” button under “Personal Statement”.